Please follow our school Twitter account - @GabrielsPrimary or click the icon below!

 Step 1: Quality First Teaching

-The teacher should always display high expectations of all of their children within a caring and motivating classroom.
+The teacher should always display high expectations of all children within a caring and motivating classroom.
 Children’s differing needs and prior knowledge should be used to plan quality, differentiated lessons.
 A range of teaching techniques and approaches should be adopted ensuring all children are engaged and actively involved in their learning.
 Lessons should be adaptable and allow for opportunities for the children to revisit, revise and consolidate their learning.
 Children will also be encouraged to reflect on their learning and targets at regular opportunities.

 Step 2: Group Support

 The sessions are planned with specific targets in mind and will aim to help your child make more progress for an identified period of time.
-They are run by a teacher or teaching assistant who has had, where necessary, relevant training.
+They are delivered by a teacher or teaching assistant who has had, where necessary, relevant training.
 These sessions may happen within the classroom or in smaller teaching areas within the school.
 Interventions are timetabled to minimise disruption during core subjects such as English, Maths and RE.
 Parents will be kept informed of their child’s progress and next steps identified.

 Step 3: Individual support Plan